NeutrinoCodes/Neutrino/Docs/neutrino_doc.md

 It is always better to make the dataset matching the maximum capacity of available compute units, at the cost of *padding* the dataset: this approach remains valid also at a local level inside the OpenCL kernel.

 NOTE:
+Sometimes it is not possible to code a parallel algorithm in a single kernel.
+This happens for instance when a certain computation is required to be completely done before a subsequent one can start.
+The parallel computation is done concurrently: which means that, because the aforementioned time jitter, it is not guarantee all operations will start nor finish at the same time on all compute units.
+The barrier synchronization works among computes units within the same *workgroup*.
+Outside that paradigm, there is no other methods of synchronisation but splitting the code in one or more kernels, which will be executed *sequentially* one after the other one if the *kernel_mode* modality will be specified during the execution of the kernels.

+NOTE:
 A *2D kernel* would be something that would unwrap a C++ loop like this one: